bibleexchange/romans__textbook/related/en/1600_chapter-16-thoughts.md

 (Acts 18, Paul's 3rd Missionary Journey)

-> 1 Corinthians 16:15 &mdash; I beseech you, brethren, (ye know the house of Stephanas, that it is the firstfruits of Achaia, and that they have addicted themselves to the ministry of the saints,)
+> 1 Corinthians 16:15 — I beseech you, brethren, (ye know the house of Stephanas, that it is the firstfruits of Achaia, and that they have addicted themselves to the ministry of the saints,)

 "Macedonia and Achaia"